-1. For FM waves, if we keep the modulating signal amplitude constant and double the frequency, how will the frequency deviation and bandwidth change in the modulated signal?
+- 1. For FM waves, if we keep the modulation signal amplitude constant and double the modulation signal frequency, how will the frequency deviation and bandwidth change in the modulated signal? - 2.
+Calculate the FM index of the modulation circuit through the measured data obtained from the spectrum analyzer.